 Cold-related mortality can also impact bats, and would be expected to reduce in a warming climate.
-During an extreme winter in Germany, two bat species, Daubenton's and Bechstein's Bats, experienced a substantial population crash (Fleischer et al. 2017; Reusch et al. 2019), whilst another, Natterer's Bat, only showed a small decline (Reusch et al. 2019).
+During an extreme winter in Germany, two bat species, Daubenton's and f Bechstein's Bats, experienced a substantial population crash (Reusch et al. 2019; Fleischer et al. 2017), whilst another, Natterer's bat, only showed a small decline (Reusch et al. 2019).